carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 [kapp controller](https://carvel.dev/kapp-controller/), a Package manager, is compatible with Gitops philosophy.
 It is continuously ensuring that the cluster is or converging towards the desired state.
 It does so by running the reconciliation loop after every `syncPeriod` duration.
 In each reconciliation cycle, it monitors the current state of the resources on the cluster and tries to bring it to the desired state if there is any mismatch.
 It does so with the help of [kapp](https://carvel.dev/kapp/).

+kapp, another carvel tool, performs a diff by comparing `current state` of the resource on the cluster with the `desired state` during a `deploy` or `delete`.
+The desired state is provided via manifest.
+If the user wants to change the resource, they should update the manifest and redeploy using kapp.
+It is not a good practice to update the deployed resource directly on the cluster.

+## What are `ghost` diffs

+However, sometimes some resources can get updated on the cluster by controller, operator, mutating Webhook, etc. These changes are not explicitly requested.
+Since these updates are dynamically added to a resource on the cluster, kapp is unaware of them.
+In the subsequent `kapp deploy`, kapp will see these updates as divergence from the desired state.
+Diffs arising out of it is what we call as `ghost` diffs.
+For example, based on load, `HorizontalPodAutoscalar` can increase the no. of replicas for a deployment.
+Thus your actual replicas will be different from what is specified in the deployment manifest.

+#### Why we should avoid

-kapp, another carvel tool, tries to do a diff of the current live state of the resources with the desired state.
-Sometimes, even though there is no change in the desired state by the user explicitly, kapp still thinks some resources have changed and tries to redeploy them as part of the reconciliation.
-We call them `ghost` diffs. `Ghost` diffs can appear due to different reasons: controller can change some configuration of the resource, `HorizontalPodAutoscaler` influencing the no. of replicas for a deployment, etc. Everytime a `ghost` diff is detected, a new configMap gets created. kapp store its exit status and summary of operations(e.g. no. of updated/deleted/created resources) done in this configmap.
-If you have many packages creating `ghost` diffs in the Kubernetes(K8s) cluster, you will end up having large no. of unnecessary configMaps which can slow the K8s API server response time.
+Everytime a diff is detected, kapp creates a new configMap to track [app-change](https://carvel.dev/kapp/docs/v0.46.0/state-namespace/#app-changes) history.
+These configmaps store the exit status and summary of operations( e.g. no. of updated/deleted/created resources) performed in that `kapp deploy`.
+If packages create `ghost` diffs in the Kubernetes(K8s) cluster, we will end up with large no. of configMaps.
+Good news is kapp allows you to cap (default 200) the number of app-changes to be stored.

+#### How to resolve

+To avoid these diffs from appearing, users can add [rebase rules](https://carvel.dev/kapp/docs/v0.46.0/config/#rebaserules) to specify exactly what information to retain from current state of deployed resource.
+Read more about why kapp made a consicious decision to avoid 3 way merge [here](https://carvel.dev/kapp/docs/v0.46.0/merge-method/)

+## Detection and Resolution in Packages

 Since Package consumers are aware of the `Package` configuration only, it becomes difficult for them to identify which part of the underlying resource configuration is causing these diffs.

 In this blog, we will see how to identify the resources causing these ghost diffs and also what part of their configuration is participating in it.

-## Prerequisites
+#### Prerequisites

 * carvel tool set
 * Kubernetes cluster(I'm using minikube)